Editor's Note: this story has been updated to reflect the new scheduled open date of the Headlands Coastal Lodge & Spa (Stop 3).

 A block from the beach, rooms at the upscale Inn at Manzanita come with fireplaces, hot tubs, and private decks.
 Fuel up with scratch pastries and artisan sandwiches at nearby Bread and Ocean bakery—or head inland two miles to Nehalem, where Buttercup whips up rotating ice creams and equally buttery chowders.
 Budget travelers can book campsites and yurts at nearby Nehalem Bay State Park; celebrate those savings 15 miles north at year-old Public Coast Brewing Co and Cannon Beach Distillery (makers of award-winning rums).

 Stop 3: Pacific City

 This fall, the owners of Pelican Brewing plan to open a brand-new hotel right at the foot of Pacific City’s Haystack Rock.
-The Headlands Coastal Lodge & Spa (right next to the brewery) promises a focus on the great outdoors—and soaking tubs.
+The Headlands Coastal Lodge & Spa (scheduled to open in December right next to the brewery) promises a focus on the great outdoors—and soaking tubs.
 Eleven miles north, Cape Lookout State Park’s cabins, campsites, and yurts enjoy prime beach access to the south of Netarts Bay.
 (Your neighbors are Nevør Shellfish Farms and Jacobsen Salt Co.)
 Six miles up the bay in the town of Netarts, the Schooner Restaurant and Lounge offers quality surf and turf, along with a boat launch for kayaking and crabbing.

 Stop 4: Yachats